-Martin Marietta anticipates that Vulcan shareholders will begin to realize many of these benefits immediately following the consummation of the proposed transaction (with cost synergies expected to be realized within three years).
+Martin Marietta anticipates that Vulcan shareholders will begin to realize many of these benefits immediately following the consummation of the proposed transaction (with cost synergies expected to be realized within three years, based on Martin Marietta's experience and judgment, including with respect to the expected process and timeline to successfully integrate the operations, management and other employees and information and business intelligence systems of the two companies and apply Martin Marietta's cost management strategies to Vulcan, in each case, while minimizing disruption to the combined company's business).
 There can be no assurance about future results, including results considered or expected as described in the factors listed above, such as assumptions regarding potential synergies or the timing to realize such synergies.
 It should be noted that this explanation of Martin Marietta's reasoning and all other information presented in this section are forward-looking in nature and, therefore, should be read in light of the factors discussed in the section entitled "Forward-Looking Statements."